-In 2019, we received approximately 93% stockholder support on our say on pay advisory vote.
-In addition to our outreach by our executives and our Investor Relations department to our investors owning approximately 58% of our outstanding shares, since our 2019 annual meeting of stockholders, we have engaged in governance-focused outreach activities and discussions with stockholders comprising approximately 51% of our outstanding shares.
-The compensation-related feedback is reviewed by our Compensation and Management Development Committee, or Compensation Committee.
-In 2019, the predominant feedback from investors with respect to our compensation and governance practices was that they are satisfied with our compensation program and governance practices.
-For more detail regarding our stockholder engagement, see page 46.
+In 2020, we received approximately 93% stockholder support on our say on pay advisory vote.
+Consistent with prior years' practices, since our 2020 annual meeting of stockholders, we have engaged in governance-focused outreach activities and discussions with stockholders comprising approximately 54% of our outstanding shares.
+The compensation-related feedback is reviewed by our Compensation